Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Quantum circuits for correlation functions

-First, we describe how discrete wavelet transforms can be written as `classical' linear circuits.
-In this context, `classical' means that the state space is a direct sum of local state spaces (such as~$\ell^2(\ZZ) = \bigoplus_{n\in\ZZ} \CC$).
+First, we describe how discrete wavelet transforms can be written as \emph{single-particle} (`first quantized' or `classical') linear circuits.
+In this context, `single-particle' means that the state space is a direct sum of local state spaces (such as~$\ell^2(\ZZ) = \bigoplus_{n\in\ZZ} \CC$).
 Thus let $W\colon\ell^2(\ZZ)\to\ell^2(\CC^2)$ denote a single layer of a discrete wavelet transform, defined as in \cref{eq:W}.
 By putting the scaling and wavelet outputs on the even and odd sublattice, respectively, we obtain a unitary

 where